B2B marketers: ‘start and own a movement’ (and how to do it)

 The best example of this in B2B is HubSpot.
 Back in 2006 its founders recognised the traditional way people bought services and products was changing.
 Old marketing tactics were rapidly becoming less effective as customers harnessed the internet to carry out their own research, rather than rely more passively on advertisers and marketers to reach them.

 HubSpot wasn’t solely responsible for the concept of what we now call inbound marketing, but they quickly named and ‘owned’ the fledging movement.
-Rather than bombarding the world with messages about their platform, they focused on educating the marketplace on how things had changed and how could they adapt.
+Rather than bombarding the world with messages about their platform, they focused on educating the marketplace on how things had changed and how they could adapt.

 You didn’t even have to use their products to attend their events or feel part of the community.
 By focusing on the movement, not the product, they evolved into the giants they are today.
 From unorthodox outsiders, HubSpot have reached a point where some of its community is so passionate they purchase Hubspot merchandise to clothe their children!